UniversalDependencies/docs/_pcm-pos/PART.md

 ### Definition

-Particles are function words that must be associated with another word or phrase to impart meaning and that do not satisfy definitions of other universal parts of speech (e.g. [adpositions](ADP), [coordinating conjunctions](CONJ), [subordinating conjunctions](SCONJ) or [auxiliary verbs](AUX)).
+Particles are function words that must be associated with another word or phrase to impart meaning and that do not satisfy definitions of other universal parts of speech.
 Particles may encode grammatical categories such as negation, mood, tense etc.  Particles are normally not inflected, although exceptions may occur.

 ### The particles of Naija include :